fe2s/xap-spark/docs/xap-spark.md

 ![alt tag](https://github.com/fe2s/xap-spark/blob/master/docs/images/example.jpg)

-Feeder is a standalone java application that reads book from text file and writes lines to XAP Stream.
+1. Feeder is a standalone scala application that reads book from text file and writes lines to XAP Stream.

-Stream is consumed by Spark cluster which performs all necessary computing and stores results in XAP space.
+2. Stream is consumed by Spark cluster which performs all necessary computing.
+3. Computation results stored in XAP space.

-End user is browsing web page hosted in Web PU that continuously updates dashboard with AJAX requests backed by rest service
+4. End user is browsing web page hosted in Web PU that continuously updates dashboard with AJAX requests backed by rest service.

 ## Installing and building the Demo application ##